Tacola320/Writeups/CryptoHack/Readme.md

 Python makes such network communication easy with the ```telnetlib``` module.
 Conveniently, it's part of Python's standard library, so let's use it for now.
 Connect at nc socket.cryptohack.org 11112

-Useful scripts in Intrduction folder.
+Useful scripts in Introduction folder.